farheenfahim100/farheenfahim100/README.md

 # About me 😁

 I am currently studying Computer Science at the University of Warwick.
-I am working towards my BSc, but am also hoping to complete an MSc in the field.
-I have experience in coding in the following programming languages:
+I am working towards my BSc and I have experience in coding in the following programming languages:

 - Python
 - Java